Tieto: Finland and corporate origins 1968–2008

 Tieto started its business operations in Espoo, Finland, in 1968 under the name Tietotehdas Oy.
-During the company's first years, it developed and maintained IT systems mainly for the Union Bank of Finland (Suomen Yhdyspankki, today Nordea), its customers and a few forestry companies.
+During the company's first years, it developed and maintained IT systems mainly for the Union Bank of Finland (later merged into Nordea), its customers and a few forestry companies.

 The customer base of the company grew during the 1970s, when mini-computers were introduced alongside the existing mainframe computers.
 Besides mainframe computer services and software, the development of IT systems was also central to the operations of Tietotehdas.
 Customers represented several industries and operations were organized according to these verticals.
 During the 1990s, the company experienced rapid growth through a number of acquisitions, mergers and strategic alliances.
 The company's name was changed from Tietotehdas to TT Tieto in 1995 and Tieto in 1998.
 In 1996, the company strengthened its exposure in the telecom sector considerably through the acquisition of Avancer.
 In 1999, Tieto and the Swedish Enator corporation merged to form TietoEnator.